graememcc/funkierJS/docs/markdown/byCategory.md

 Returns: `boolean`

-A curried wrapper around Object.prototype.isPrototypeOf.
+A curried wrapper around `Object.prototype.isPrototypeOf`.
 Takes two objects: the prototype object, and the object whose prototype chain you wish to check.
 Returns true if protoObj is in the prototype chain of o.

 #### Examples ####